next-friday-tutorial/next-friday-turbo-repo/README.md

 # next-friday-turbo-repo

-This utility is currently under development for a tutorial with Next Friday, and is intended solely for internal use.
-At this stage, it is not suitable for public release.
+This utility is currently under development and is intended for internal use only.
+It is not suitable for public use at this stage.